-Now its time to test yourself.
-Tryout your new skills by free pouring into a regular mixing glass.
-After the pour take the water from the glass and measure it in your jigger.
+Now it's time to test yourself.
+Try out your new skills by free pouring into a regular mixing glass.
+After the pour takes the water from the glass and measures it with your jigger.
 You should get a full jigger with a small amount of run-off.

 If you really want to get anal you can use a device called an Exacto-Pour.
 It will cost you $60 to $80 bucks, but if you want to hone your craft to perfection, this is the device for you.

 That's it!
 Now you can free pour a 1 1/2 ounce shot.
 Practice often and don't just assume that you will stay accurate you should test yourself at least once a week.
 Even the most tenured Cocktail Craftsman tests their Free Pours on a regular basis.
 It is very easy to get out of calibration.

 Pouring Specific Increments

 Do you say that you don't always need a 1 1/2-ounce pour?
 No problem.
 For a 1 once pour, just count to 4, for half an ounce, just count to 2.
 Basically what you have is 1/4 ounce for each count.
 There are very few recipes that will call for a liquor pour of less than 1/4 ounce increments.